CS-433/ml-project-2-mediterranean_os/README.md

 - **[RESNet34 backbone:](https://arxiv.org/abs/1512.03385)** both models can be run with a RESNet34 backbone to improve performance at the cost of more computation required.

 **Running the program:**
-Run the code in `train.py` and wait for the results and the visualizations.
+- Run `train.py` and wait until training finishes, the current epoch is shown as well as bars to track progress.
+When it finishes it will save the model `model_state_dict.pt`.
+- Run `predict.py` to test the model, it will generate `test.csv` with the predicted pixels and the folder `/submissions` with the predicted images.

 ## Authors
 | Student's name | SCIPER |